If you have to buy it, get the best deal!

 What I have received from Sephora are participation gifts for the Beautytalk Forum.
 These gifts range from free samples from participating in brand chats, to free full-size products to test pre-launch, to winning a giveaway, to replacing a faulty product.
 On that last one, I never complained about the Formula X polish from the April 2015 private Rouge event being faulty, because I never attended the event.
 I RSVP’d, but I woke up with a headache the day of the event.
 Sephora and Kendo just sent the gift to active Beautytalk users, because it received most complaints about the polish there.
 These are not VIB or Rouge gifts, because all Beautytalk members are eligible.
 Most active Beautytalk members are VIB or Rouge, because we all inadvertently (and sometimes on purpose) encourage people to spend more when we share our thoughts and pictures.

 We can get a free gift on our birthday (if we picked it up in person, because it is a GWP online).
 VIB members have never received anything extra from Beauty Insiders, so this cannot be the hand-picked gift Sephora is referring to.
-Rouge members got an extra item in 2014 and 2015, but there was no extra item in 2016.
+Rouge members got an extra item in 2014 and 2015, but there was no extra item from 2016 through 2018.
 The last time Sephora offered a free gift for a deluxe Kat Von D foundation, some employees would not honor it without a $25 purchase.
 That offer had strange wording, so I doubt they meant to withhold it with malicious intent.
 I do not recall that gift being for VIB or Rouge members exclusively, so those offers cannot be the hand-picked gifts either.

 All Beauty Insiders get gift cards with a $50 minimum purchase for Christmas and each status gets an extra $5.
 That is hardly hand-picked as it is a cold-hard discount (yes, I wrote discount on purpose, because a real gift card has no purchase minimum).
 It does combine with a promo code, which makes up for getting the amount removed after tax instead of before like a promo code discount.
 There is a gift for qualifying for Rouge status, but there is no physical gift for a qualifying VIB (although there are 3 future offers).
 Since hand-picked gifts is listed with each status, this cannot be what Sephora means, either.
 So, these hand-picked gifts do not exist, at least not in a true gift form.
 The best I can figure is they exist in GWP form via VIB and Rouge Promo codes.
 And, Rouge only promo codes, which were common in 2014, a little less common in 2015, and almost non-existent in 2016 are probably a thing of the past (other than separating the codes for the Love Note Sale and the VIB Sale).